Near-Optimal Sample Complexities of Divergence-based S-rectangular Distributionally Robust Reinforcement Learning: Proofs of Properties of the Empirical Bellman Operator: f -Divergence Case

+Otherwise, $\boldsymbol{\eta}\in X_2$.
 Before proceeding, we introduce the following version of the envelope theorem, which ensures the differentiability of $V(t)$ and provides an explicit formula for its derivative.
-This result allows us to apply the mean value theorem in the subsequent analysis. \begin{lemma}[Envelope theorem, \citep{milgrom2002envelope}, Corollary 3]Denote $V$ as
+This result allows us to apply the mean value theorem in the subsequent analysis.

-Suppose that $X$ is a convex set in a linear space and $f:X\times [0,1]\rightarrow \mathbb{R}$ is a concave function.
-Also suppose that $t_0\in(0,1)$, and that there is some $\mathbf{x}^*\in X^*(t_0)$ such that $d_tf(\mathbf{x}^*,t_0)$ exists.
-Then $V$ is differentiable at $t_0$ and $d_tV(t_0)=\partial_tf(\mathbf{x}^*,t_0)$ \end{lemma} We examine the convexity of $X$ and the concavity of $g$. $X_2$ is a convex set since it is defined by linear inequalities for each coordinate.
-For $g$, since $f$ serves as the dual objective function and is therefore concave, and concavity is preserved under affine mappings.
-So given that $\boldsymbol{\mu}_n(t)$ is a linear function of $t$, $g$ inherits the concavity.
-Therefore according to Lemma \ref{lemma:envelope theorem}, $V(t)$ is differentiable.
-By mean value theorem, there exists $\tau \in (0,1)$, for which the following equation holds: